Serious diseases can make you smell cigarette smoke even though nobody is smoking.

 Smelling cigarette smoke or something burning can be a sign of a major illness.

-However, phantom smelling (be it cigarette smoke, burning rubber of something foul) is more common than you would think and is usually nothing to be alarmed about.
+However, phantom smelling (be it cigarette smoke, burning rubber or something foul) is more common than you would think — and is usually nothing to be alarmed about.

-Nevertheless it is important that you get checked out by a physician that understands smell.
+Nevertheless, it is important that you get checked out by a physician who understands smell.